 We can see that there does seem to be a pretty big difference, where the Jan 14 cohort is much more skewed towards the Referrals channel as compared to all other users.

 But this is a very unfair comparison.
 We’re looking at users who are 2 weeks old to the site and came back and comparing them to all other users combined, regardless of how old they are.
 In fact, if you scroll a little further down on that same Acquisition Overview report, you see this stark difference:

 Almost 90% of users in the “All Users” segment are new users (16,087 of 18,367).
 It is expected that the behavior of users brand new to the site are different than of users who are coming back 2 weeks after their first encounter, so this comparison doesn’t really help us understand what was different about the Jan 14 Cohort in its second week.

 It’s very important to be careful when comparing segments.
-A better comparison would be to select another weekly segment to compare against - perhaps the Dec 31 cohort, and look at that cohort in its second week (in this case, Jan 14-20).
-You may want to download the values and trends you see for one segment and its corresponding date range, then repeat the process for the other cohort in its time range and compare the cohorts in Excel, outside of the Google Analytics interface.
+A better comparison would be to select another weekly segment to compare against - perhaps the Dec 31 cohort - and look at that cohort in its second week (in this case, Jan 14-20).
+You may want to download the values and trends you see for one segment and its corresponding date range, then repeat the process for the other cohort in its time range and compare the cohorts in a different tool like Excel, outside of the Google Analytics interface.